I still remember the first time I walked into a coffee shop as a complete newbie and feeling totally dumbfounded as to what to order.

 - 3-5 Tbsp date caramel

 - The night before, pour almond milk into a standard ice cube tray and freeze.
-You should have about 16 ice cubes.
+You should have about 16 ice cubes (as original recipe is written // adjust if altering batch size).

-- The night before also make your cold brew coffee by coarsely grinding 2 cups-worth of dark roast coffee beans.
-Add to a mixing bowl and cover with 4 cups filtered water, then cover with plastic wrap and set in the refrigerator to brew.
+- The night before also make your cold brew coffee by coarsely grinding dark roast coffee beans.
+Add to a mixing bowl and cover with filtered water, then cover with plastic wrap and set in the refrigerator to brew.

-- To make 2 frappuccinos, add all 16 ice cubes and 2 cups (480 ml) cold brew coffee to a blender and blend on high until puréed and smooth (see photo).
+- To make 2 frappuccinos, (amounts as original recipe is written // adjust if altering batch size) add all 16 ice cubes and 2 cups (480 ml) cold brew coffee to a blender and blend on high until puréed and smooth (see photo).

 - Add date caramel 1 Tbsp at a time and blend.
 Taste and adjust flavor as needed, adding more date caramel to sweeten.
-I found 3 or 4 Tbsp to be the perfect amount.
+I found 3 or 4 Tbsp to be the perfect amount (amount as original recipe is written // adjust if altering batch size).
 NOTE: you will have leftover date caramel, which can be stored covered in the refrigerator for 1-2 weeks.

 *Prep time reflects time for freezing ice cubes and preparing cold brew coffee.